Disclaimer: As an Amazon affiliate, I may earn a small percentage from qualifying purchases. This is at no extra cost to you. Learn more here.

 Is it okay to buy a used wood lathe?

-As the machine will be in a fresh condition, so it will easily outperform an older or cheaper one.
+But if this something you are feeling passionate about and wanna give your best shot, then starting with a brand new, quality lathe should be the priority.
+The machine will be in a fresh condition, so it will easily outperform an older, used one.
 Besides, there is always a risk of the wrong inspection due to the lack of experience.

 What size lathe do I need?